ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

    pip install -r conda_pip_requirements.txt

-The conda version of ``pip`` knows about conda environments and will install the packages in ``conda_pip_requirements.txt`` into the claritynlp custom environment, NOT the system folders.
+The conda version of ``pip`` knows about conda environments and will install the packages listed in ``conda_pip_requirements.txt`` into the claritynlp custom environment, NOT the system folders.

 You can activate the ``claritynlp`` custom environment with the command
 ::